 At the 2008 General Conference, 416 delegates (45 percent of those voting) voted in favor of a Legislative Committee Majority Report that would have omitted from our denomination’s foundational “Human Sexuality” statement any explicit teaching that sex is only for marriage.

-In the absence of contrary explanations by any delegates who voted this way, I see no reason to not trust that this large United Methodist faction, whose perspectives will dominate the psUMC on sexual morality and other issues, meant their own words when they voted to roll back church disapproval of adultery and homosexual practice.
+In the absence of contrary explanations by any delegates who voted this way, I see no reason to not trust that this large United Methodist faction, whose perspectives will dominate the psUMC on sexual morality and other issues, meant their own words when they voted to roll back church disapproval of adultery and premarital sex.

 Over the years, liberal United Methodist leaders have repeatedly expressed this permissive attitude on sexual morality.
 In 2009, the liberal-dominated, apportionment-funded UMC General Board of Church and Society (GBCS) posted a guest column by radical Unitarian Universalist sexologist Debra Haffner promoting her ethic of how someone can have “a moral, ethical sexual relationship” outside of marriage.
 In 2010, another GBCS article decried the UMC’s prohibition of sex for our unmarried, heterosexual clergy.
 The Methodist Federation for Social Action (MFSA) ran a column by a United Methodist minister railing against how it is allegedly “ridiculous in 2016” that “being a person who is sexually active while single is against the rules.”
 This spring, the Liberation Project offered its vision of sexual morality for post-Separation United Methodists, which included an openly casual attitude towards sex outside of marriage and one pastor sharing, “I date all across the gender spectrum.”